LewisCraik/LewisCraik/README.md

 ### 👋🏻 About Me
-I am a software developer working in the automotive industry.
-Alongside developing touchscreen interfaces for premium cars, I get involved in project engineering and software testing.
+I am a software engineer from Coventry in the UK.
+Prior to my current role, I worked in the automotive industry developing touchscreen interfaces for premium cars, in addition to project engineering and software testing.
 Outside of work I have some web-based side projects, which you will find here on GitHub.
-I am from Coventry in the United Kingdom, where I live with my wife and two sons.

 ### 🛠 Tools
-My stack is HTML, CSS, Javascript and Bootstrap for the frontend and PHP, MySQL and Laravel for the backend.
-Wordpress is my CMS of choice and I am also an AWS Certified Practitioner.
+My stack is HTML, CSS, Javascript, React and Bootstrap for the frontend with Node and  MySQL for the backend, Wordpress is my CMS of choice.
+I am an AWS Certified Practitioner and studying towards my AWS Developer Associate certification.

+### 😄 Pronouns
+He/him

+### ⚡ Fun fact
+I am a qualified hot air balloon pilot